Advanced-Computer-Lab-2022/RADS/README.md

 <img src="https://github.com/Advanced-Computer-Lab-2022/RADS/blob/main/Demo.gif" width="100%" height = "100%">

 # Motivation
+This project was created for The GUC `CSEN704 Advanced Computer lab` The lab is a project-based course that aims to teach students

+-   Scrum and Agile methodologies
+-   Software development best practices
+-   Software development tools and techniques
+-   Software development process
+-   Software Testing
+-   latest backend and frontend technologies

 Web Development is a crucial part in anything in our era.
 Thus, this course created the perfect opportunity for us to explore node JS, React, CSS and JavaScript all in one.
 It also pushed us to challenge ourselves.
-We had a bad experience booking online last year so we tried to make ours as easy to use as possible.
 Our goal is to provide the user with the ultimate online experience.

 # Badges